For decades, under the influence of efficiency-minded policymakers the “wisdom” of reform has been as follows:

 Such efforts come in with a splash, do well for limited numbers of students and teachers for a few years and then, in time, for various reasons, falter and expire.
 The short time they were in full bloom were “happy” for those touched by the innovation; such reforms excited great hopes that they could be scaled up to benefit more students and teachers.
 But scaling up was then (and now) seen as a technical task that capable managers could easily replicate to do good elsewhere.
 Reproducing a complex innovation anchored in thousands of human interactions in a sea of uncertainty is neither technical or easily reproduced in a highly political and uncertain environment.
 Such in-vitro-fertilization is beyond the ken of current educational policymakers and scientists.
 So these “happy” reforms expired.
 They were “short-lived” but left a residue of hope that similar smart people coming together and working hard could again create a program, a culture of learning, that would help students and teachers.
 Thus, “happy but short-lived” innovations and reform are worthy and should be encouraged without high hopes of being scaled up.
 So this is another way of viewing the history of school reform.

-Here, then, are three very different ways at examining school reforms over time in a highly complex, political, and uncertain environment that depends upon much social and individual interaction for success, however measured.
+Here, then, are four very different ways at examining school reforms over time in a highly complex, political, and uncertain environment that depends upon much social and individual interaction for success, however measured.
 Scaling up remains the dominant policy goal for innovations.
 “Happy but short-lived” is what commonly happens when scaling up doesn’t occur or is botched; there is, however, no shame in a reform lasting a short time.
 A third way of seeing school reform over time is constant problem solving, sticking to founding principles, and stable leadership.
-Although practiced by a tiny minority of schools and districts, it is an alternative, very difficult to sustain, to the patterns captured in the other two ways of trying to change schools.
+Although practiced by a tiny minority of schools and districts, it is an alternative, very difficult to sustain, to patterns captured in the other two ways of trying to change schools.
+Finally, exporting features of designs to willing districts.